Supercritical Liouville quantum gravity and CLE$_4$: Liouville fields and rotations thereof

 \section{Liouville fields and rotations thereof}

-In this appendix we introduce the Liouville field, following~\cite{ahs-integrability}, and prove that one can ``rotate" a vector of independent Liouville fields by an orthogonal matrix to get another vector of Liouville fields with the same total central charge (Proposition~\ref{prop-disk-rotate}).
+In this appendix we introduce the Liouville field, following~\cite{ahs-integrability}, and prove that one can ``rotate'' a vector of independent Liouville fields by an orthogonal matrix to get another vector of Liouville fields with the same total central charge (Proposition~\ref{prop-disk-rotate}).
 This elementary fact is of independent interest and also provides additional justification for Definition~\ref{def-supercritical-disk}.
+An analogous statement in the setting of imaginary geometry plays a central role in~\cite{ag-mismatched}.

 We will work with infinite measures on quantum disks since LQG areas and lengths are not in general preserved under taking linear combinations of fields (this only works in the setting of Section~\ref{sec-supercritical-disk} since one of the fields vanishes on the boundary).
 We also work on the half-plane $\BB H$ instead of the disk $\BB D$ in this subsection to be consistent with~\cite{ahs-integrability}.
 The following definition corresponds to~\cite[Definition 2.4]{ahs-integrability}, although that paper only allows $\ccL >25$.